Guest blogger, Dr Karen Watchman, explores the myths surrounding Down's syndrome and dementia.

 Dr Karen Watchman is a researcher, based at the University of Stirling, who specialises in understanding how to help people with learning disabilities to manage their dementia.

-For World Down’s Syndrome Day (21 March 2017), Dr Watchman discusses myths around Down’s syndrome and how research can help people with both Down’s Syndrome and dementia.
+Dr Watchman discussed myths around Down’s syndrome and how research can help people with both Down’s Syndrome and dementia.
+Read her thoughts belo

 Do you see a young couple enjoying a meal?